Polyvios Christoforos

 Salem Arts Association - Members Exhibit "Alive" - Honorable Mention Award

-Future solo show at the GALA Community Gallery
+Solo Show at the GALA Community Gallery

 Polyvios' Artists' Biography

-Polyvios wrote and and illustrated his children's book "Sammy Smart Guy."
-The book is about a young boy who struggles with autism but becomes a successful artist despite the challenges he faces.
-Although the book is based on a fictional character, the story is an autobiographical account of Polyvios's life.
-His story teaches children to follow their heart, no matter what people say.
+Polyvios Christoforos (Paul) is a native of Salem, Massachusetts and an acclaimed artist and author on the autism spectrum.
+He wrote and illustrated the children’s book Sammy Smart Guy, about a boy with autism who becomes a successful artist despite the challenges he faces.
+Though the story is fictional, it is deeply autobiographical and encourages children to follow their hearts, no matter what others say.

-In 2009 Polyvios won first place in the New England Congressional Art Competition, earning his painting ‘Dusk at the Acropolis’ a spot in the house of Congress in Washington, D.C. for a whole year.
-Polyvios, or Paul for short, has also had his artwork on display in art exhibits and healthcare facilities throughout Massachusetts such as Boston Children's Hospital.
-He has sold his artwork on mugs, postcards, and t-shirts to raise money for autism foundations.
-Paul is on a mission to raise autism awareness and pursue his dreams of becoming a cartoon animator.
+In 2009, Polyvios won first place in the New England Congressional Art Competition, earning his painting Dusk at the Acropolis a place on display in the U.S. House of Representatives in Washington, D.C. for a full year.
+His artwork has been exhibited across Massachusetts, including in healthcare settings such as Boston Children’s Hospital, and he has sold mugs, postcards, and t-shirts to raise money for autism foundations.